Exact Gaussian Moment Matching for Residual Networks: a Second-Order Method: Examples, applications, and extensions

-We apply our distributional approximation to variational inference for Bayesian networks.
-In this case, the input \(x\) is fixed and the weights \(w\) are random with a prior distribution \(p(w)\).
+We apply our distributional approximation to variational inference for Bayesian neural networks.
+In this case, the input \(x\) is deterministic and the weights \(w\) are random with a prior distribution \(p(w)\).
 The network predicts \(y \sim p(y \mid w, x)\).
 The posterior distribution is approximated variationally as \(q(w; \theta)\) by optimizing the evidence lower bound \citep{blundell_weight_2015}:

 Our example uses the GeLU activation function and, like \citet[\S4.3]{wright_analytic_2024}, a single hidden layer; for other details, see App.~\ref{app:bayesian-networks}.